 Raelle Myrick-Hodges was born in North Carolina, raised in Washington, D.C. and educated internationally.
 She is a graduate of Ealing College of Humanities (London) and the University of Southern California ( Bachelor of Arts).
 Artistically mentored by Mr. George C. Wolfe and Joseph Haj respectfully, she is the founder of Azuka Theater in Philadelphia (now in its 23thyear).
 Raelle has worked with artists such as Geoffrey Arend, Meryl Streep, Jeffrey Wright, Mos Def, Tony Kushner, April Matthis, Harold Perrineau and Keith David among others.
 Her work as a performance art creator/curator has been seen at the DeYoung Museum ( San Franciso), Red Poppy Art House, Feroz Gallery (Germany), Theater Minnot (Beirut, Lebanon) and Ami Gallerie (Paris).
 As a producer/curator, her programming ranges from regional artists to high profile internationally known ensembles and performers in music, dance and theater.
 Artists she has presented Denis O’Hare, The Rude Mechanicals, Penny Arcade, Meklit Hadero, Julian Sands, Amir Sulaiman, Sam Green, Double Edge Theater, Arturo Sandoval and Joey Arias among others.
 She has directed with Magic Theater, Playmakers Repertory, Redcat/ UC, California Shakespeare Theater, Arden Theatre Company among others.
 She is currently an Adjunct Professor for Directing at Brown/Trinity graduate studies in Theater program.
 In 2018, she will be presenting works at the Contemporary Arts Center New Orleans, Shakespeare Santa Cruz and Virginia Stage Company.

 Aaron L. McKinney, a Greenville, SC native, has over two decades of experience in theatrical stage productions.
-Aaron currently serves as the General Manager for Hi-ARTS where he XYZ.
-Prior to Hi-ARTS, Aaron held positions in the following New York organizations: Stella Adler Studio of Acting, Sankofa.org and 651 ARTS.
-Aaron earned his BA in Theatre Performance from Florida A & M University and MFA in Theatre Management and Producing from California Institute of the Arts.
+Aaron has held positions at Stella Adler Studio of Acting, Sankofa.org and 651 ARTS.
+He earned his BA in Theatre Performance from Florida A & M University and MFA in Theatre Management and Producing from California Institute of the Arts.
 Aaron has worked in various management positions throughout his career in theaters ranging from small community theaters in Florida to large regional theaters in Los Angeles.
-He has also been responsible for the planning and executing of themed events associated with theatrical productions.
-Aaron is also the Producer-In-Residence for #LoveHustle, an artist-led movement that focuses on examining the question of how do you live your best life now by balancing work and life.
+He has been responsible for the planning and executing of themed events associated with theatrical productions.
+Aaron was also the Producer-In-Residence for #LoveHustle, an artist-led movement that focuses on examining the question of how do you live your best life now by balancing work and life.

 Danny Skinz is a creative professional specializing in branding, design, street-art and fashion.
 He is a big-picture thinker with over 15 years of experience.
 Skinz is a certified master composter and holds multiple certifications in permaculture design.
 In 2007, he helped re-design the Sivananda Ashram; one of the first Yoga Ashrams to apply permaculture principles to their entire 70 acre ranch.
 In 2009 Skinz served as a guest judge for the New York City Housing Authority’s urban-gardening competition.
 As a renowned advocate of spontanous public art installations and a contributing member of the global aerosol art community; Skinz has participated in several international art festivals, including… Art Basel - Miami, Kosmopolite - Paris, the Aotearoa hip hop summit - Auckland, and the Meeting of Styles -Montreal.
 His unique design sensibilities have helped some of todays most successful brands re-image themselves.